ThinkingInTypes/ThinkingInTypes.github.io/Chapters/10_Structural_Typing.md

 This could make it awkward to type-hint code that was written in a duck-typed style.
 For instance, if you had a function that worked with any object that had a `.read()` method, there wasn't a straightforward way to express that in a type hint without making all such objects share a common base class or using `typing.Any`.
 Python 3.8 remedied this by introducing _protocols_ in the `typing` module .
-Protocols allow you to define a _structural interface_ that other classes can fulfill just by having the right methods/attributes, without inheritance.
+A protocol defines a _structural interface_ that other classes can fulfill just by having the right methods/attributes, without inheritance.
 This brings the flexibility of duck typing into the realm of static type checking--essentially formalizing "If it quacks like a duck, it can be treated as a duck" in the type system.

 In summary, nominal typing ties compatibility to declared relationships (e.g., subclassing an interface or abstract class), whereas structural typing ties compatibility to an object's actual shape (the presence of specific methods/attributes).